 Campus life brings together people from diverse backgrounds.
-As a Bridgewater student, you’ll encounter people from different parts of the U.S. and from around the world.
-You’ll have classes with them.
-Share meals with them.
-Live with them.
-Laugh with them.
-Many will become your friends.
+As a Bridgewater student, you’ll encounter people from different parts of the U.S. and the world.
+You’ll have classes with people different that you, share meals with new friends, live with students from different cultural backgrounds and many of your new peers will become your friends.

 Our differences make us strong.

-The Center for Diversity Education and Advocacy, located at 112 College View Drive, creates meaningful opportunities for all BC students, faculty, staff and community.
-Together, we can share, learn and grow in understanding and appreciation of cultural differences and similarities.
+The purpose of the Center for Diversity Education and Advocacy, located at 112 College View Drive, is to create meaningful opportunities for all BC students, faculty, staff and community.

 The center’s goals are to: